sebnozzi/smalltalk-with-fun/how-to-guides/multi-media/enable-sound-pharo.md

 SampledSound beep.
 ```

-You should hear the sound of "the sound of a spoon being tapped against a coffee cup" \(with an echo\).
+You should hear "the sound of a spoon being tapped against a coffee cup" \(with an echo\).